 How Children Process Trauma

 A child’s natural tendency is to seek comfort from anything that causes fear or anxiety.
 For many people, eating disorders begin with childhood trauma, as children seek comfort from food in escaping the trauma they have experienced.
-Other comfort-seeking behaviors can include clinging to a blanket or stuffed animal, or clinging excessively to a parent or sibling.
+Other comfort-seeking behaviors can include clinging to a blanket or stuffed animal, or even to a parent or sibling.

 Children are often incapable of dealing effectively with the trauma on their own.
 With proper counseling and treatment, they can find help in processing the trauma they experienced and finding healthy ways of dealing with anxiety.
-Unfortunately, many children fail to receive the professional help they need after a traumatic event.
-Children lack the ability to even put into words the feelings they are experiencing, which can often result in acting out in destructive patterns of behavior.
+Unfortunately, many children do not receive the professional help they need after a traumatic event.
+Children sometimes lack the ability to even put into words the feelings they are experiencing, which can often result in acting out in destructive patterns of behavior.
 Over time, those destructive patterns can include alcohol and substance abuse.

-The Link Between Childhood Trauma And Addiction
+The Link Between Childhood Trauma and Addiction

 A recent study found a significant increase in substance abuse in those who have experienced an adverse childhood experience.
 In fact, the number of adverse childhood experiences can function as an accurate predictor of the age at which alcohol abuse begins.
 There is a clear line between childhood trauma and alcohol or drug abuse later in life.